About

 Bio

-Over her career, Lohman’s work has been featured in The New York Times, The Wall Street Journal, The Washington Post, as well as on All Things Considered, CNN, Gimlet Media, and the TODAY show.
+Over her career, Lohman’s work has been featured in The New York Times, The Wall Street Journal, The Washington Post, as well as on All Things Considered, CNN, Gimlet Media, and NHK Japan.
 She has appeared in PBS’s American Experience, The Cooking Channel’s Food: Fact or Fiction, and developed a historical food service for Taylor Mac’s a 24-Decade History of Popular Music.